matrix-org/matrix-spec-proposals/proposals/????-muid-verification.md

 # MSC0000: Matrix user id verification for third parties

-If you want to sign-up for a service which wants to have a guaranteed contact way, the current standard process is to send a verification code or link to the user.
-A similar method is used for so-called 'Magic links'.
-But this method is heavily flawed, since it requires you to change the app and for verification codes to copy the code.
-Finally you need to delete the message.
-This proposal should simplify this process with minimal effort for the websites and services, from now on called ```third-parties```, using this method.
+If you want to sign up for a service that requires a guaranteed contact method, the current standard process is to send a verification code or link to the user.
+A similar method is used for so-called magic links.
+But this method is heavily flawed since it requires you to change the app, and for verification codes to copy the code.
+Finally, you need to delete the message.
+This proposal should simplify this process with minimal effort for the websites and services, from now on called third parties, using this method.

 ## User story
-A user registers to a third-party using his matrix user.
-The user is then asked in his matrix client to confirm his identity to the third-parties.
-The user then either receives a code to enter on at the website or app of the third-party; or the click on the ```approve```-button already triggers the verification.
+A user registers with a third party using his matrix user.
+The user is then asked in his matrix client to confirm his identity to the third party.
+The user then either receives a code to enter on the website or app of the third party; or the click on the approve-button already triggers the verification.
 #### Possible overlay design in a matrix-client
 ```
 +---------------------------------------------------+